KaiYuanC/Science-Centre-Membershi-Java/README.md

-# Science-Centre-Membershi-Java
+# Science-Centre-Membership-Java
-PROJECT TITLE: Science Centre Membership Database PURPOSE OF PROJECT: Allow user to access, modify, and manage members of the Science Centre.
+PURPOSE OF PROJECT: Allow user to access, modify, and manage members of the Science Centre.

 VERSION or DATE: 2018-03-17

 HOW TO START THIS PROJECT: Find Runnable Java file in Product and run

-AUTHORS: Kai Yuan Chi
+AUTHOR: Kai Yuan Chi

 USER INSTRUCTIONS: The program has the following functions:
 * Count the number of visitors and print a daily summary.
 * Access/modify members’ information.
 Each member can be searched up by name, membership code, or address.